-- " Demographics of workers in each sector-noting anywhere child labor is particularly prevalent or risky - " The root causal factors of child labor in relevant sectors - " The socio-cultural context of child labor in target area - " Whether certain subgroups of children may be more at risk of child labor, or of particularly hazardous child labor - " Relevant information about production in top sectors (for exampleif agricultural note seasonality and types of tasks) - " Characteristics of work environments in top sectors - " Potential hazards in top sectors - " General work hours and schedules (for all workers) in top sectors - " Economic information relevant to families in a region such as recent income shocks or high rates or debt - " School attendance rates in a region - " Notable health issues that might be specific to a region (e.g. in tobacco harvesting regions around the world, higher rates of nicotine poisoning have been noted) - " Other notable human development indicators, such as access to water, access to health care, etc.
+- " The root causal factors of child labor in relevant sectors - " The socio-cultural context of child labor in target area - " Whether certain subgroups of children may be more at risk of child labor, or of particularly hazardous child labor - " Relevant information about production in top sectors (for example if agricultural note seasonality and types of tasks) - " Characteristics of work environments in top sectors - " Potential hazards in top sectors - " General work hours and schedules (for all workers) in top sectors - " Economic information relevant to families in a region such as recent income shocks or high rates or debt - " School attendance rates in a region - " Notable health issues that might be specific to a region (e.g. in tobacco harvesting regions around the world, higher rates of nicotine poisoning have been noted) - " Other notable human development indicators, such as access to water, access to health care, etc.